nickbabcock/collectd-rust-plugin/README.md

 - The exec plugin is costly as it creates a new process for every collection
 - Depending on the circumstances, writing to a unix socket could be good fit, but I enjoy the ease of deployment, and the collectd integration -- there's no need to re-invent logging scheme, configuration, and system init files.

-Rust's combination of ecosystem, package manager, C ffi, single file, and optimized library made it seem like a natural choice.
+Rust's combination of ecosystem, package manager, C ffi, single file dynamic library, and optimized code made it seem like a natural choice.

 ## To Build